Baked Flounder Filet Oreganata – Lightened!

 8. Remove from oven.
 Pour the other half of the lemon juice on top of the filets.
 Allow the juices to absorb into the fish, and cool down for 2 minutes.
 Then serve.

-This recipe is perfect and can be served with endless side dishes, try these:
+This recipe is an ideal seafood dinner and can be served with endless side dishes.
+Here are some delicious recipes:

 Yield: 2 to 4 servings